-Is your company eligible for the concessions?
+Is your company eligible for temporary concessions?

-RG 000.218 Table 22 sets out the eligibility requirements for the temporary concessions from the AGM, audit and reporting requirements available to public companies making offers under the CSF regime.
+RG 261.239 Table 23 sets out the eligibility requirements for the temporary concessions from the AGM, audit and reporting requirements available to certain public companies making CSF offers.

-RG 000.219 Your company must satisfy the requirements:
+RG 261.240 Your company must satisfy the requirements:

-- (a) at the time of registration as, or conversion to, a public company; and - (b) annually-at the end of each financial year for which your company seeks to rely on the concessions (for financial years that end within five years of the date of registration as or conversion to a public company).
+(a) at the time of registration as, or conversion to, a public company; and statutory obligations and ensure they have adequate internal systems and

+(b) annually-at the end of each financial year for which your company seeks to rely on the concessions (for financial years that end within five years of the date of registration as, or conversion to, a public company).

-Table 22: Eligibility requirements for the temporary concessions
+Table 23: Eligibility requirements for the temporary concessions